Chart Color Schemes

 West Coast faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 12.6%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most common at 8.9%, followed by postgraduate qualifications (2.8%) and graduate diplomas (0.9%).
-Vocational credentials are prevalent, with 42.4% of residents aged 15+ holding such qualifications, including advanced diplomas (7.8%) and certificates (34.6%).
-Educational participation is high at 26.7%, with 11.5% in primary education, 6.5% in secondary education, and 2.9% in tertiary education.
+The area faces educational challenges, with university qualification rates (12.6%) substantially below the Australian average of 30.4%.
+This represents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees lead at 8.9%, followed by postgraduate qualifications (2.8%) and graduate diplomas (0.9%).
+Trade and technical skills feature prominently, with 42.4% of residents aged 15+ holding vocational credentials, including advanced diplomas (7.8%) and certificates (34.6%).

 Frequently Asked Questions - Education